Last Updated on 21 August 2024 by Cycloscope

 We entered in Mozambique from Swaziland at Goba Fronteira and then headed into the capital Maputo, which we explored for some days.

 We left the N1 to go towards the pretty off-the-beaten-path border of Espungaberra, where we crossed in Zimbabwe.
-This last section was more demanding, not only for the bad roads and the hills near the border but mostly from an emotional point of view since this was an area hardly hit by Idai.
-It is though a very nice area, and the border crossing will bring you in one of the most interesting parts of Zimbabwe, so consider it.
+This last section was more demanding, not only because of the bad roads and the hills near the border but mostly from an emotional point of view since this was an area hardly hit by Idai.
+It is a very nice area, and the border crossing will bring you to one of the most interesting parts of Zimbabwe, so consider it.

-For those backpacking Mozambique, we’ll break down a two weeks itinerary for the southern part of the country.
-This itinerary can be extended or shrank if necessary.
+For those backpacking Mozambique, we’ll break down a two-week itinerary for the southern part of the country.
+This itinerary can be extended or shrunk if necessary.

 If you have more time and want to explore more we also recommend a visit to:

-• Espungaberra area – a mountainous area near the border with Zimbabwe, very nice scenery
+- Espungaberra area – a mountainous area near the border with Zimbabwe, with very nice scenery

 Maputo